How To Quit The Right Way Employment

 Your manager may ask you questions – some of which you may be uncomfortable discussing.
 If you feel that the conversation is going off-topic or your manager is becoming confrontational, you should revert to your prepared statements or gracefully end the meeting.
 Being professional at this point will help you gain a positive reference later on.

 In certain situations, your current employer may prepare a counteroffer.
 This is normally a considerable increase in salary or an increase in benefits.

-Generally speaking, most recruiters recommend that you don’t accept the counter offer.
-The reason for this is that most employees who accept the counter offer are normally back to searching for a job within six months.
-However, you may wish to consider the counter offer if one is offered and if your reason for leaving is purely financial.
+Generally speaking, most recruiters recommend that you don’t accept the counteroffer.
+The reason for this is that most employees who accept the counteroffer are normally back to searching for a job within six months, and there may be other reasons why you want to leave that aren’t connected to financial recompense.
+However, you may wish to consider the counteroffer if one is offered and if your reason for leaving is purely financial.